Back to: Australia's welfare snapshots

 age of adopted child: For known child adoptions, the age when the adoption order for the child was granted.
 For local adoptions and intercountry adoptions, the age at which the child is placed with the adoptive family.
 Age is calculated from date of birth, in completed years.

 Age Pension age: Age at which a person becomes eligible to receive Age Pension (subject to income, asset and residency requirements).
 The age has changed over time and depends on a person’s date of birth.
 Between 1 July 2013 and 30 June 2017, the age pension age was 65 years.
-From 1 July 2017, the qualifying age increased to 65 years and 6 months, and will increase by 6 months every 2 years to reach 67 years by 1 July 2023.
+From 1 July 2017, the qualifying age increased to 65 years and 6 months, and increased by 6 months every 2 years to reach 67 years by 1 July 2023.

 age structure: Relative number of people in each age group in a population.

-aged care services: Regulated care delivered in residential or community settings, including a person’s own home.
+Aged care services: Regulated care delivered in residential or community settings, including a person’s own home.
 Most formal care is subsidised through government programs.

 age-specific rate: Rate for a specific age group.
 The numerator and denominator relate to the same age group.